 The 10-fold average accuracy of the models and the number of parameters are summarized in Table~\ref{tab:ModelSummaries}.
 Common properties across all networks include \textsc{ReLu}~\cite{inproceedings} activation functions for all hidden layers, and 7-dimensional softmax output functions to classify between all seven sub-jet classes.
 All networks are trained using the Adam~\cite{Adam2014} optimizer for up to 1000 epochs, and with batch size of 256.

-A grid search was performed to find the best hyperparameters for the PFN, Transformer, and DNN$_136$ models, while ensuring that the networks share roughly the same number of trainable parameters\footnote{PFN, Transformers, and DNN$_{136}$ models with a larger number of parameters were also considered resulting in slightly better accuracy values, but these networks were excluded from the study as their increased performances were only marginal when compared to the large computational cost of training the larger models.}.
-To better estimate the boost in performance obtained by supplementing the high-level set with the selected EFPs, the DNN$_{299}$ and DNN$_{31}$ networks have the same architecture and number of parameters as the DNN$_136$.
+All networks were optimized by a hyperparameter search using the Sherpa~\cite{hertel2020sherpa} hyperparameter optimization library, while ensuring that the range of trainable parameters in the optimization is roughly the same for all networks.\footnote{PFN, Transformers, and DNN$_{136}$ models with a larger number of parameters were also considered resulting in slightly better accuracy values, but these networks were excluded from the study as their increased performances were only marginal when compared to the large computational cost of training the larger models.} The hyperparameters of the dense networks were optimized in the ranges: intermediate dimension $[600, 800]$, dropout ratio $[0.3, 0.4]$, and learning rate $[10^{-3}, 10^{-4}]$.
+The hyperparameters of the PFN were optimized in the ranges: $\phi$-module dimension $[128, 1024]$, $F$-module dimension $[128, 2014]$, $F$-module drop out rate $[0.1, 0.2]$, and learning rate $[10^{-3}, 10^{-4]}$.
+The hyperparameters of the Transformer were optimized in the ranges: hidden layer size $[256, 512]$, number of layers $[4, 8]$, and learning rate $[10^{-3}, 10^{-4}]$.

 { }